openaq/docs.openaq.org/src/content/docs/using-the-api/pagination.md

 title: Pagination
 ---

 Air quality monitoring produces a significant volume of data.
-Therefore, OpenAQ API uses pagination to return a subset of the results.
+Therefore, the OpenAQ API uses pagination to return a subset of the results.
 By default, a request will return a maximum of 100 results in a single page.
 This limit can be adjusted using the `limit` query parameter, up to a maximum of 1,000 results per page, i.e., `limit=1000`.
 Using this limit in conjunction with the `page` query parameter, you can access a large result set across multiple requests.

 The total number of records in a result set is available in the JSON response